 The RRSP Home Buyer’s Plan is another great way to enter homeownership.
 Facilitated by the federal government, it allows first-time home buyers to withdraw up to $25,000 in a calendar year from their RRSP to help finance the downpayment on the home.
 The advantage to using the Home Buyer’s Plan is that the withdrawal is not taxable so long as it is repaid within 15 years.

-For current homeowners, there are a number of options we recommend.
+For current homeowners, there are a number of options we recommend but before we do, we want to stress the importance of proper AC preventive maintenance as a means to save globally on electricity and resources.
 Through the Save on Energy program, qualified owners can receive a rebate up to $600 on a new ENERGY STAR® certified central air conditioner.
 Enbridge also offers its customers a $100 rebate if they purchase and install a qualifying Smart thermostat.

 Other options include free winter proofing for some homes built before 1980 or a rebate of up to $5,000 through Union Gas’ Home Reno Rebate.